 - There is uneven understanding of disaster risks and application of that knowledge.
-While many underestimate risks, there can also be unreasonable fears that need to be managed. - There is a need to ensure clear and consistent messaging across services. - There is scope to expand or better disseminate risk awareness programs or school curriculum resources focused on youth. - There are many competing pressures on the school curriculum. - There is scope to improve the accessibility of hazard/ risk data available on the LIST. - People new to Tasmania and travelers often lack awareness of local disaster risks.
+While many underestimate risks, there can also be unreasonable fears that need to be managed. - There is a need to ensure clear and consistent messaging across services. - Specific awareness programs or school curriculum resources focused on youth are limited - There are competing pressures on the school curriculum.
+While the Department of Education (DoE) should be part of the solution for community awareness, it cannot lead it without changes to resourcing and strategic goals. - There is scope to improve the accessibility of hazard/ risk data available on the LIST. - People new to Tasmania and travelers often lack awareness of local disaster risks.